 - Visit Parc Guell

-Don’t forget to tell me whether you want to go to Barcelona or you have been to Barcelona.
+As always, thank you for reading this post.
+Don’t forget to let me know whether you’d like to go to Barcelona or if you’ve been there before.
 What did you do, see, or eat?
-What advice can you add, or what questions do you have in the comments box below?
+What advice can you add, or what questions do you have?

 Until next time, Bon Voyage!